tuandung222/convert-asr-encdec-to-ctc/README.md

 ## Acknowledgments

-- VINAI for the PhoWhisper model
+- VinAI Research for the PhoWhisper-Tiny model
 - The creators of the VietBud500 dataset